vanilla/garden-schema/UPGRADE.md

 - `Schema::validate()` and `Schema::isValid()` no longer take the `$sparse` parameter.
 Instead, pass an array with `['sparse' => true]` to do the same thing.
 Right now the boolean is still supported, but will be removed in future versions.

+- Specifying a type of "datetime" is deprecated.
+Replace it with a type if "string" and a format of "date-time".
+This also introduces a backwards incompatibility.

 ### Backwards Incompatibility

 - Protected methods of the `Schema` class have changed signatures.

+- The "datetime" type has been removed and replaced with the standard "string" type and a "date-time" format.
+The format still still returns `DateTime` instances though so having an explicit type of "string" with a "date-time" format now returns a different type.